 For instance, in a template syncing Airtable records with Google Calendar events, one of the columns in Airtable was used as a data point to match the records with the events.
 However, this was not communicated in the guide, so I had to figure out the importance of this column by trial and error.

 So, what did I think of Make?
 A lot of people have said Make is really hard to use.
 I agree.
-That’s why I wanted to show a step-by-step guide on how I created this scenario, and walk you through the entire automation.
+That’s why I wanted to show a step-by-step guide on how I created a scenario, and walk you through the entire automation.

 My AI Lead Scoring Workflow

-Level: Intermediate Business Type: High-ticket service or software as a service Apps Used: Form tool like Typeform, AI agent (ChatGPT or Claude), Google Sheets
+Apps Used: Form tool like Typeform, AI agent (ChatGPT or Claude), Google Sheets

 Lead qualifying scenario in Make.